Shifted Poisson structures and moduli spaces of complexes: Shifted symplectic and Poisson structures

 for $n=1$ and $p=2$, $\pi_0(\cA^{2,cl}(x_{\cE^\bullet},1))$ vanishes for degree reason.
 So there exists a homotopy $l: j_x^*\kappa_C\sim 0$.
 The induced chain map is a quasi-isomorphism again by Serre duality. \end{proof}

 \begin{remark} We may compare the Lagrangian structure of Theorem \ref{Lagpoint} and that of Theorem \ref{Lagstr}.
 They are of very different nature.
-The Lagrangian structure in Theorem \ref{Lagstr} comes from an analogue of the parabolic structure on groups, while the Lagrangian structure in Theorem \ref{Lagpoint} comes from the geometry of the Calabi-Yau. \end{remark}
+The Lagrangian structure in Theorem \ref{Lagstr} comes from an analogue of the parabolic structure on groups, while the Lagrangian structure in Theorem \ref{Lagpoint} comes from the geometry of elliptic curves. \end{remark}

 Combining Theorems \ref{Mainthm1} and \ref{Lagpoint} with Lemma \ref{Lagrangian-lem} we deduce the following result giving more examples of $0$-shifted Poisson structures.
 For a subset $S\subset \ZZ$ let us denote by $\dVt^S$ the derived stack of $S$-graded vector bundles, so that $\dVt=\dVt^S\times \dVt^{\overline{S}}$, where $\overline{S}\subset \ZZ$ is the complement of $S$.
 We denote by $p^S:\dCx\to \dVt^S$ the composition of $p$ with the natural projection.